gbdev/pandocs/src/SGB_Functions.md

 ## General Description

-Basically, the SGB (Super Game Boy) is an adapter cartridge that allows to play Game Boy games on a SNES (Super Nintendo Entertainment System) gaming console.
+Basically, the SGB (Super Game Boy) is an adapter cartridge that allows to play Game Boy games on an SNES (Super Nintendo Entertainment System) gaming console.
 In detail, you plug the Game Boy cartridge into the SGB cartridge, then plug the SGB cartridge into the SNES, and then connect the SNES to your TV Set.
 In result, games can be played and viewed on